ClojureBridge/tones/curriculum/01-piano-chords.md

 ```

 She then evaluated this line and, yes!, she heard a piano note from her
 computer.
-Meg evaluated this simple function a couple of times with joy.
+Meg evaluated this simple function several times with joy.

 > If you didn't hear anything, check the volume.
 > You did turn up the volume, right?